jeussantiago/CoinCompanions/README.md

 -   [x] see all expenses
 -   [x] create expense (defaultted to 'even split' upon creation but user can specify)
 -   [x] modify expense
+-   [x] calculate total amount everyone owes with minimum transaction (Simplify debt algorithm)

--   [ ] somehow keep track of how much people owe.
+-   [] somehow keep track of how much people owe.
 We are only updating that price when expenses are update but we don't want to calculate every time we need to check how much someone owes
--   [ ] calculate total amount everyone owes with minimum transaction

 Frontend